Skip to main content

 Power-Building Storytelling Initiative

-The Power-Building Storytelling (PBS) Initiative is a new rural-urban collaborative pilot bringing four communities together to leverage learning from each other across geographical boundaries in order to reshape and restructure storytelling systems, shift culture, open pathways for policy, and unlock catalytic investment, ensuring that Black, Indigenous, and Latine/x communities can own and design their own futures.
+The Power-Building Storytelling (PBS) Initiative is a new collaborative pilot bringing four organizations together to leverage learning from each other across geographical boundaries in order to reshape and restructure storytelling systems, shift culture, and unlock catalytic investment, ensuring that Black and Brown communities can own and design their own futures.

 We are no longer accepting applications for our Power-Building Storytelling (PBS) Initiative.